How to Grow and Care for Hostas

 DO: Mix in Different Textures

 Texture is important in a garden of foliage plants because there’s often less color to draw the eye.
 Broadleaf hostas have a strong presence, so pair them with something wispy for interesting textural contrast.
-Ferns are a natural choice, as they enjoy the same growing conditions as hosta.
-Note how the color of the ferns matches the variegation of the hosta.
-Check out the beautiful Japanese painted fern in this collection of colorful shade plants.
+Ferns are a natural choice, as they enjoy the same shady growing conditions as hostas.

 Dead leaves and old plant residue can be a hiding spot for foliage-destroying slugs.
-Clean up old debris every spring and replace with sharp sand, crushed eggshells or pea gravel to discourage slugs.
-Here’s more on how to get rid of slugs and other garden pests.
+Clean up old debris every spring and replace it with sharp sand, crushed eggshells or pea gravel to discourage slugs.

 DO: Go Au Naturale